Tiffany Marie Cordwell Raymer

 Tiffany was preceded in death by her husband, Michael Raymer Sr.; biological mother, Priscilla Cordwell and biological father, Jack Sapp; also mom and dad, Bev and Roger Sapp, who raised her as their daughter; and a brother, Jack Sapp.

-She is survived by two children, Michael Raymer Jr. and Makaina Raymer of McKeesport; three sisters, Crystal Wolf and her children, Tyler, Morgan, Eathen and Ava, Jessica Petrovic and her children, Madison, Mason, Emily and Ellie, all of Smithfield, and Amber Riggin and her son, Nick of Masontown; step-sister, Noah; step-brother, Nathan and his daughter, Sophie, also of Masontown, and Emma and Gavin, children of Jack Sapp.
+She is survived by three sisters: Crystal Wolfe and her children, Tyler, Morgan, Ethan and Ava; Jessica Petrovic and her children, Madison, Mason, Emily and Ellie, all of Smithfield; and Amber Sapp and son Nick of Masontown; stepsister, Noah; stepbrother, Nathan and his daughter Sophie, also of Masontown, and Emma and Gavin, children of Jack Sapp.

 Tiffany will be missed by family and friends.